 - Support partner and funder communications initiatives

-- Support the Director, Partnerships & Development in building the revenue-generating capacity and culture of the organization--including the skills, knowledge, and abilities of internal stakeholders to engage with institutional and individual donors and with district- and state-level partners.
+- Support the Director, Partnerships and Development in building the revenue generating capacity and culture of the organization--including the skills, knowledge, and abilities of internal stakeholders to engage with institutional and individual donors and with district- and state-level partners

 - Bachelor’s degree required, Master’s degree a plus